Best practices for SAP audit preparation

 Evaluate the effectiveness of your organization's internal controls

 One of the key aspects of any SAP audit is assessing the effectiveness of your organization's internal controls.
-This involves reviewing the various policies, procedures, and systems that your organization has in place to mitigate risks and ensure their ongoing security, compliance, and efficiency.
+This involves reviewing the various policies, procedures, and systems that your organization has in place to mitigate risks (such as procurement fraud prevention) and ensure their ongoing security, compliance, and efficiency.
 When evaluating your organization's internal controls, be sure to consider factors such as the adequacy of your segregation of duties, the robustness of your system and data security measures, and your compliance with relevant regulations and industry standards.

 Assess the adequacy of segregation of duties